Naval War College

 The Naval War College (NWC or NAVWARCOL) is the staff college and "Home of Thought" for the United States Navy at Naval Station Newport in Newport, Rhode Island.
 The NWC educates and develops leaders, supports defining the future Navy and associated roles and missions, supports combat readiness, and strengthens global maritime partnerships.

 The Naval War College is one of the senior service colleges including the Army War College, the Marine Corps War College, and the USAF Air War College.
 Additionally, the U.S. Department of Defense operates the National War College.

 History

-The college was established on October 6, 1884; its first president, Commodore Stephen B. Luce, was given the old building of the Newport Asylum for the Poor to house it on Coasters Harbor Island in Narragansett Bay.
-Among the first four faculty members were Tasker H. Bliss, a future Army Chief of Staff, James R. Soley, the first civilian faculty member and a future Assistant Secretary of the Navy, and, most famously, Captain (later, Rear Admiral) Alfred Thayer Mahan, who soon became renowned for the scope of his strategic thinking and influence on naval leaders worldwide.
+The college was established on October 6, 1884.
+Its president Commodore Stephen B. Luce was given the building that formerly housed the Newport Asylum for the Poor on Coasters Harbor Island in Narragansett Bay.
+Among the first four faculty members were Tasker H. Bliss, a future Army Chief of Staff; James R. Soley, the first civilian faculty member and a future assistant secretary of the Navy; and Captain Alfred Thayer Mahan, who became renowned for the scope of his strategic thinking and influence on naval leaders worldwide.